li-xin-yi/seedlab/SQL-Injection-Attack/readme.md

 ![](./fail.png)

-Because in PHP's `mysqli` extension, which invokes `mysqli::query` API to handle SQL statement, it doesn't support multiple queries within the same run.
+Because in PHP's `mysqli` extension, which invokes [`mysqli::query`](https://www.php.net/manual/en/mysqli.query.php) API to handle SQL statements, it doesn't support for multiple queries within the same run.
 Of course, the design of this API attributes to the concern of SQL injection.